Your Top Choice for Scales!

-When you need accurate truck weights and unsurpassed durability, it only makes sense to call Central Carolina Scale, Inc. Truck scales are available in either full-electronic or electromechanical types with either concrete or steel platforms.
+Our selection of large heavy duty scales for weighing tractor trailer trucks are available in hydraulic, digital, full-electronic or electromechanical types with either concrete or steel platforms.
 Low profile units offer simple installation with minimal foundation requirements while pit type installations are often the best choice for use in severe climates or when grain is to be discharged out of the truck onto a conveyor mounted beneath the scale platform.
 Multiple platform units are used to simultaneously measure the truck's axle weights while obtaining its total weight as well.
-Service, calibration & maintenance is also available.
+Service, calibration & truck scale planned maintenance is also available.

-In the mid-1990s society started to realize that these designs with the reduced original price tag werenít such a good deal.
+In the mid-1990s society started to realize that these designs with the reduced original price tag weren’t such a good deal.
 Steel welds were popping, weighbridges were twisting, steel deck plates were peeling, concrete decks were cracking and scales were suddenly being replaced every seven or eight years.
 The down time dilemma happens to be the most critical expense sustained.
-In operations like landfills, aggregates, and quarries, countless vehicle weighing scales work as the "cash register."
-When the scale isnít functioning, revenue isnít produced.
+In operations like landfills, aggregates, and rock quarries, countless vehicle weighing scales work as the "cash register."
+When the scale isn’t functioning, revenue isn’t produced.
 This includes lost production, lost income, wasted/unused labor and extra service expenses.
 For a fast paced asphalt plant, that amount can surpass $10,000 each hour in lost sales.
 Today, in many cases it's best to buy a high quality brand name scale that is constructed well.
 Conclusion: The single most important consideration in selection of a properly designed truck scale, is the structural integrity of the weighbridge.
 So as opposed to asking the question what does a truck scale cost, it might be a good idea to ask exactly what is the Total Cost of Ownership going to be?